richard-weinhold/pomato/README.md

 Examples
 --------
-This release includes two examples :
+This release includes two examples:

   - The IEEE 118 bus network, which contains a singular timestep

         $ python /scripts/run_pomato_ieee.py

   - The DE case study, based on data from DIW DataDoc [insert more description] which is more complex and can be run for much longer timeframes

         $ python /scripts/run_pomato_de.py

 However, the functionality of POMATO is best utilized when running inside a